cyverse-archive/DE/services/api/endpoints/comments.md

 `PATCH /admin/filesystem/entry/{entry-id}/comments/{comment-id}`

-These endpoints allow an authenticated user to retract a given comment or to readmit a retracted comment on a given app, file, or folder.
-`app-id` is the UUID of the app.
-`entry-id` is the UUID of the file or folder.
-`comment-id` is the UUID of the comment.
+These endpoints allow an authenticated user to retract a given comment or to readmit a retracted comment on a given app, file, or folder. `app-id` is the UUID of the app. `entry-id` is the UUID of the file or folder. `comment-id` is the UUID of the comment.

 These endpoints forward requests to their corresponding metadata service endpoints.
 In the case that the user is the owner of the app, file, or folder, then the request is forwarded to the corresponding metadata service `/admin` endpoint.
 Please see the metadata documentation for more information.

 ### Request

-In addition to the `proxyToken` authentication parameter, this endpoint requires a boolean `retracted` parameter.
+This endpoint requires a boolean `retracted` parameter.

 Any body attached to the request will be ignored.